 While the official announcement post didn’t arrive until a few months later, Matt Cutts started hinting and explaining the reasons why a faster website may rank higher in the SERPs.

-The comments by Matt Cutts was an interview he carried out in November 2009 with WepProNews at PubCon Las Vegas:
+The comments by Matt Cutts were made in an interview he carried out in November 2009 with WepProNews at PubCon Las Vegas:

 We are starting to think more and more about should speed be a factor in Google’s Rankings.
 Because even in Adwords if your website is slow, that can be a factor in how much you have to pay in Adwords.
 Historically we haven’t used it in our search rankings but a lot of people within Google think that the web should be fast.
 It should be a good experience, and so it’s sort of fair to say if you’re a fast website, maybe you should get a little bit of a bonus, or if you have an awfully slow website, maybe users don’t want that as much.